Tanzhiheng26/ip/docs/README.md

 Format: `list`

 ### Marking tasks as done: `mark`
-Marks ones or more existing tasks as done.
+Marks one or more existing tasks as done.

 Format: `mark <existing task numbers>`